dannyalaska/dawn/docs/USER_GUIDE.md

 - 🆕 **New**: First version

 ### Querying Feed Data
-Click **"Query"** on any feed card to:
+Click **"Open in Quick Insight"** on any feed to:
-1. Switch to Quick Insight mode
+1. Jump into Quick Insight with sample rows already staged
-2. Pre-load feed schema context
+2. Reuse the stored summary for suggested questions
-3. Ask natural language questions
+3. Ask natural language questions immediately
-4. Generate SQL automatically
+4. Generate SQL automatically against cached metrics

 ### Exporting Feeds
 (Coming in Sprint 2)